econnet/econ/econ-1.0.rst

 up to the shipping of the final product to the customer.

 Only **relevant work** for the currently sold **product version** counts as contribution.

-If new contributors take over, their effort will matter for future product versions.
+If new contributors take over, their effort will matter for future product versions, if sold.
 Previous contributors

-- will still get their profit share on relevant work.
+- will still get their profit share on relevant work
-- can still check for fairness.
+- can still check for fairness

 Work is measured by its result.